intuited/legendlore/readme.md

 The `Spells.where` method runs this comparison on all the spells in that collection, and returns a list of the ones for which the predicate evaluated to `True`.

-In the previous example, the `in_` predicate checks whether `'Bard'` is one of the items in the list of strings stored in the `'classes'` attribute of `obj`.
+In the previous example, the `contains` predicate checks whether `'Bard'` is one of the items in the list of strings stored in the `'classes'` attribute of `obj`.

 #### Predicates: tl;dr